Fez: where Moroccan arts and crafts traditions still thrive

 Pottery – the old school way

 Pottery production has been a major industry in Fez for hundreds of years.
-I was also able to witness how it’s made at Art D’Argile.
-Using clay that had been gathered from the local area, it is then brought to the workshop so it can be beautifully transformed.
+I witnessed how pottery is made at Art D’Argile.
+First, the clay is gathered from the local area, and then it is brought to the workshop and made into beautiful objects.

 As I watched the potter at work, I was super surprised to see that he was operating the wheel manually with his foot.
 My brother, who I was travelling with, had recently taken a pottery class in London and he learnt on an electric wheel which is how most people nowadays create pottery.

-The electric wheel is easier because you don’t have to coordinate your foot with your hands as much, and in general a kick-start wheel is harder to master.
-Though once you get the knack of it, you’re said to be more connected with the clay, and others add the traditional way is more romantic too (Demi Moore and Patrick Swayze, anyone?).
+The electric wheel is much easier to handle because you don’t needs to coordinate your foot with your hands as much, and in general a kick-start wheel is harder to master.
+The traditional way is also often described as being more romantic.
+I guess there’s something around being more connected to the clay.
+Plus, Demi Moore and Patrick Swayze, anyone?

-Once the pottery has been skilfully moulded into its desired shape – usually a plate, bowl, vase or tagine – it’s then left in the sun to dry, before being painted, and fired in a kiln.
+Once the pottery is skilfully moulded into its desired shape – usually a plate, bowl, vase or tagine – it’s then left in the sun to dry.
+After this, it is painted, and fired in a kiln.
 Along with the cities of Meknes and Safi, Fez remains responsible for around a whopping 80% of the country’s pottery production.

 The city’s pottery is known for its blue and white colours, specifically cobalt blue, which is the hallmark of Fez pottery.
 Once it’s been taken out of the kiln and the properties have oxidised, the blue colour intensifies.